AkashWorld/Flush-Reload-Attack/README.md

 ```

 ### Build
-To build the project, go to the root directory, and run the following command:
+To build the project, go to the /src directory, and run the following command:
 ```
 make release
 ```